HKU-BAL/AF-NS/README.md

 # AF-NS
-Identification of long-read novel sequences
+Workflow for identifying long-read novel sequences

 # Prerequisites
 Make sure you have installed all of the following prerequisites on your machine：<br>